hapax/hapax.github.io/assets/emcc.md

 Relativity parallels this setup closely.
 Michelson and Morley's
 [famous experiment](https://en.wikipedia.org/wiki/Michelson%E2%80%93Morley_experiment)
-in 1887 suggested that the speed of light does not depend on how you go when you measure it.
+in 1887 suggested that the speed of light does not depend on how fast you are going when you measure it.
 Einstein arrived at the same conclusion by thinking long and hard about electrodynamics.
 To measure the speed of light, we use two rulers, $x$ and $t$, though